 Proximal femoral focal deficiency is bilateral in about 15% cases.

 A rare autosomal dominant form associated with sonic hedge-hog gene but the condition mostly is sporadic.

 - Knee contractures

 - Dysmorphic facies in rare autosomal dominant type

 - Spinal anomalies

-There is severe shortening of one or both legs.
+There is a severe shortening of one or both legs.
 The proportion of the shortening remains constant with growth.
-The thigh appears short and bulky [bulbous] which tapers into knee.
+The thigh appears short and bulky [bulbous] which tapers into the knee.
 The limb is flexed, abducted, and externally rotated.

-Feet is usually normal.
+Feet are usually normal.

 Classification of Proximal Femoral Focal Deficiency